yifanzheng6/LeetCodeDataBase/Compare Two Columns.md

+# 181. Employees Earning More Than Their Managers

 ## Question

 The Employee table holds all employees including their managers.
 Every employee has an Id, and there is also a column for the manager Id.